breuerfelix/chromedriver-py/README.md

 ## usage

 to use chromedriver just `from chromedriver_py import binary_path`.
-you will get a string variable with the excecutable filepath for your operating system.
+you will get a string variable with the executable filepath for your operating system.

 ## example
 ```python